-Communications Providers should bear the risk
+Communications providers should bear the risk when they set up their plans.

 Question 3: Do you agree with the consumer harm identified from Communications Providers? inconsistent application of the ?material detriment? test in GC9.6 and the uncertainties associated with the UTCCRs?: